 Three inches of clear ice is necessary to hold a single person on foot.
 Four inches is required for a group of people walking in a single file line and is a great thickness for Montana ice fishing.
 Seven and a half inches is needed to support the weight of a car.
 Eight inches is necessary to support the weight of a small truck.
 Twelve inches of ice can support eight tons and ice that is thirty-six inches deep can support 110 tons.
 On rivers, ice is roughly 15% weaker than the above-mentioned guidelines and therefore should be accounted for very carefully.

-If you fall into the water between 40°F and 32.5°F you have between 15 and 30 minutes before exhaustion or unconsciousness.
+If you fall into water ranging between 40°F and 32.5°F, you have between 15 and 30 minutes before exhaustion or unconsciousness.
 From the time you fall in the water, you have approximately 30 to 90 minutes before death.
-These times increase as water temperatures increase.
+These times decrease as water temperatures decrease.
 If you fall into the water without a flotation device it is best to tread water.
 Your survival time is increased by treading water rather than trying to float.
 If you do have a flotation device on when you fall in, remaining still is one of the best ways to conserve body heat and increase survival times.

 If you or someone else become a victim of hypothermia while ice fishing it is important to follow specific steps.
 After rescuing the victim from the water, start by getting all cold, wet clothing off their body and reapplying dry clothing or blankets.
 The goal is to prevent further heat loss.
 The next step is to try and warm the victim up.
 This must be done gradually to prevent the cold blood from their extremities from returning to their core too quickly.
 If this happens, the victim may be susceptible to ventricular fibrillation which can lead to cardiac arrest.
 Another way to warm victims up is by applying warm, not hot, water bottles to the victim’s neck, head, and core areas.
 This will help warm the victim’s blood and slowly increase their body temperature.